-The City shall provide periodic training in investments for the investment officers through courses and seminars offered by independent professional organizations and associations approved by the City Council.
-The objective of this training is to ensure the quality and capability of the investment officer making investment decisions in compliance with the Act.
-An investment officer shall attend at least one training session relating to the investment officer's responsibilities under the Act within 12 months after taking office or assuming the duties of investment officer and accumulate not less than 10 hours of instruction relating to investment responsibilities under the Act.
-Further, the investment officer shall attend an investment training session not less than once in a two-year period (beginning on the first day of the City's fiscal year and consisting of the two consecutive fiscal years after that date) and accumulate not less than 8 hours of instruction relating to investment responsibilities under the Act.
+The investment officers shall attend at least one training session relating to the investment officers' responsibilities under the Act within 12 months after taking office or assuming the duties of investment officer and accumulate not less than 10 hours of instruction relating to investment responsibilities under the Act.
+Further, the investment officer shall attend an investment training session not less than once in a two-year period (beginning on the first day of the District's fiscal year and consisting of the two consecutive fiscal years after that date) and accumulate not less than 8 hours of instruction relating to investment responsibilities under the Act.